 The CBSC includes by reference a number of NFPA standards and recommended practices.
-These include a large number of specialized standards and practices, some of which have no bearing on the design and construction of a power plant.
-Not referenced within the CBSC is the primary fire protection standard for a power plant.
+These include a large number of specialized standards and practices, some of which have no bearing on the design and construction of a Project.
+Not referenced within the CBSC is the primary fire protection standard for a Project.
 This standard is NFPA 850 - Recommended Practice for Fire Protection for Electric Generating Plants and High Voltage Direct Current Converter Stations.
 Within this standard, many of the CBSC referenced NFPA standards are incorporated by reference.
-The appropriate application of those standards within the power plant environment is presented.
-NFPA should be the primary fire protection standard used within the power plant because of unique fire protection requirements of a power plant as compared to a typical building structure.
+The appropriate application of those standards within the Project environment is presented.
+NFPA should be the primary fire protection standard used within the Project because of unique fire protection requirements of a Project as compared to a typical building structure.